 Yukon Flats Exploration

-When Doyon, Limited was established, early leaders, and village leaders focused on selecting lands for local and traditional uses, historical-cultural sites, and economic potential through natural resource development that could provide employment, training, and contracting for villages and Doyon.
+When Doyon, Limited was established, early leaders and village leaders focused on selecting lands for local and traditional uses, historical-cultural sites, and sites with economic potential through natural resource development that could provide employment, training, and contracting for villages and Doyon.

-Doyon’s early leaders, in partnership with Beaver, Birch Creek, Chalkyitsik, Circle, and Fort Yukon leaders focused on allocating 400,000 plus acres of Doyon’s land entitlement within the Yukon Flats region for oil and gas potential that had been identified in the 1970s.
-Land agreements were signed to focus on providing this benefit and to accommodate for more local land use for a project.
-The specific land types in this allocation were lands that could have been equally distributed to all Doyon villages throughout the Interior, so the partnership was an integral collaborative effort.
+Doyon’s early leaders, in partnership with the leadership of Beaver, Birch Creek, Chalkyitsik, Circle, and Fort Yukon, focused on allocating 400,000 plus acres of Doyon’s land entitlement within the Yukon Flats region for oil and gas potential that had been identified in the 1970s.
+Land agreements were signed to focus on providing this benefit and to accommodate more local land use for the project.
+The specific land types in this allocation were lands that could have been equally distributed to all Doyon villages throughout the Interior – making collaboration integral to the partnership.

-To continue building on over 50 years of history, in 2019, Doyon and Hilcorp Alaska signed an agreement for exploration on 1.6 million acres of Doyon land in the Yukon Flats subregion.
+To continue building on over 50 years of history, in 2019, Doyon and Hilcorp Alaska signed an agreement for exploration for an area of over 1.6 million acres of Doyon land in the Yukon Flats subregion.

 Economic Benefits and Job Opportunities